fluidgravityaccelerations/eigenvaluesEigenvectors/README.md

   - **CPU**: Uses XLA’s SVD high-level operation, which on CPU dispatches (via Eigen’s LAPACK bindings) to the divide-and-conquer driver `*gesdd` (with fallback to `*gesvd`) to compute singular values only when `compute_uv=False`. :contentReference[oaicite:0]{index=0}
   - **CUDA**: The same XLA SVD HLO is lowered to call cuSolver’s `gesvd` (divide-and-conquer) backend, materializing only the singular values when `compute_uv=False`. :contentReference[oaicite:1]{index=1}

-## CuPy Batched Singular-Values-Only SVD with Generic Data Types
+## CuPy Batched SVD with Generic Data Types (`CuPyBatchedSVDGenericType.ipynb`)

-Batched computation of singular values only on GPU using CuPy, with support for both real and complex matrices.
+Batched computation of SVD of complex matrices on GPU using CuPy.

 - **Underlying Algorithm**
-  - **CPU**: Dispatches to SciPy/LAPACK’s divide-and-conquer driver `gesdd` (with fallback to `gesvd`).
+  - **CPU** (with minor modifications, the algorithm can run on CPU): Dispatches to SciPy/LAPACK’s divide-and-conquer driver `gesdd` (with fallback to `gesvd`).
-  - **CUDA (CuPy)**: Calls cuSOLVER’s **`gesvdaStridedBatched`** driver, which performs bidiagonalization followed by a divide-and-conquer solve—and when `compute_uv=False` only materializes the singular values.
+  - **CUDA (CuPy)**: Calls cuSOLVER’s `gesvdaStridedBatched` driver, which performs bidiagonalization followed by a divide-and-conquer solve—and when `compute_uv=False` only materializes the singular values.

 ## CuPy Batched Singular-Values-Only SVD with Generic Data Types